9406012766/fabzero/gitaccount.md

 Creat "New File".
 Created a folder "FabLab-Bhubaneswar".
 Created anothet folder "fabzero" inside the "FabLab-Bhubanesawr" folder and put the ".git" folder in it.
+Downloaded "Visual Studio Code (VSC)" for the programming to creat files, day to day work documents, images etc.
+Now copy the URL "https://github.com/9406012766/suvadip" from "clone with HTTPS".